benmarwick/ctv-archaeology/Archaeology.md

 - `r github("joeroe/swapdata")` a collection of archaeological datasets and tools related to the prehistory of Southwest Asia
 - `r github("benmarwick/mjbnaturepaper")` contains stone artefact and total station data for excavations at Madjedbebe, a rock shelter in northern Australia
 - `r github("lsteinmann/clayringsmiletus")` data on clay rings from the Sanctuary of Dionysos in the ancient Greek city on the western coast of Anatolia
+- `r github("bischrob/Rosegate-Projectile-Points-in-the-Fremont-Region/tree")` contains frequency data for different types of projectile points across 23 sites in the Fremont Region of the American Southwest

 ### Geoarchaeological analysis